 In the first set of analyses we examine differences in the attributes of students assigned to teachers with varying experience levels, educational backgrounds, and demographic characteristics.
 We focus on two different samples of teachers.
-The first sample includes all teachers in the administrative data who teach students who were tested in the prior year.
-Students are tested in grades 3 through 10 in Florida, so our sample includes teachers of 4th- through 11th-grade students.
-The second sample is restricted to teachers who responded to our 2008 survey and who teach students who were tested in the prior year.
+The first sample includes all teachers in the administrative data that teach students that were tested in the prior year.
+Students are tested in grades 3-10 in Florida so our sample includes teachers of 4th-11th grade students.
+The second sample is restricted to teachers who responded to our 2008 survey and that teach students who were tested in the prior year.
 The administrative sample has the advantage of including the entire population of teachers in several years but only includes a select number of covariates.
-The survey sample includes fewer teachers from only 1 year but has many more measures that are not available from the administrative data.
+The survey sample includes fewer teachers from only one year but has many more measures that are not available from the administrative data.